bfreuden/ansible-cheat-sheet/README.md

 As you will discover below, Ansible playbooks will allow you to specify an expected state of managed machines.

 Playbooks express a desired state.
-So when a playbook is played twice, it does nothing the second time.
+So when a playbook is played twice, in theory does nothing the second time.
+In theory...
+Because it really depends on how modules are implemented...

 But because Ansible is agentless, you have to remember applying your new playbooks to old machines.